 For more information on any of the College's safety programs, click on the appropriate link at left, or call Wade Behnke at x5504.

 Full-time continuing employees are not required to complete the defensive driving session.
-However, employees who wish to drive the 15 passenger mini-bus are required to complete an on-the-road safety briefing before they are eligible to drive it.
+However, they must complete the background check and sign the operator's acknowledgement.
+Employees who wish to drive the 15 passenger mini-bus are required to complete an on-the-road safety briefing before they are eligible to drive it.